 The programs and files are the result of continuous development.
 The programs show traces of that and another consequence is sequences of items in the files are sometimes no longer logical.
 In 2015 a FORTRAN-version of AMD-AINV was written by Jéromie Vandenplas which was extremely much faster that the R-version.
 Since then the R-version was extended with additional mating options.
 On the basis of Jéromie’s work recently Tristan Kistler wrote a FORTRAN-version for his simulation work using the current R-version.

-The current relationships matrix in A assumes a Poisson distribution for the probability that two full-sibs descend from the same drone, and for the probability that they descend from the same drone-producing queen.
-As pointed out by Manuel Du this leads to probabilities larger than 1 if NS or ND equal 1, where NS equals the number of DPQ (drone-producing queens) constituting a sire and ND equals the number of drones a queen in average fertilizes.
-We will look into this into the future.
+The current relationship matrix in A assumes a Poisson distribution for the probability that two full-sibs descend from the same drone, and for the probability that they descend from the same drone-producing queen.
+As pointed out by Manuel Du this leads to probabilities larger than 1 if NS or ND equal 1, where NS equals the number of DPQ constituting a sire and ND equals the number of drones a queen on average fertilizes.
+We will look into this in the future.

 In Brascamp and Bijma, 2019, we show that the estimates of genetic parameters depend upon the assumptions about the base population.
-If the assumptions don’t represent the real situation estimates of genetic parameters will be biased considerably.
+If the assumptions don’t represent the real situation, estimates of genetic parameters will be biased considerably.
 We distinguished the situation that drone-producing queens are unrelated in the base population or that their additive genetic relationship has equilibrium values because the breeding program already was running some time preceding the data to be analysed.
 The default values for NS and ND that are input in the computer program setting up the pedigree relate to this base population.
 Sometimes, however, with more complicated (and probably more realistic) breeding programs it is not obvious what’s taken to be the base population.
 As the levels of the estimated genetic parameters are influenced considerably by the assumptions about the base population it is important to explicitly pay attention to this issue when publishing results.

 Both programs sometimes produce printed warnings.